-- " Unrated loan portfolio: None of the underlying project and infrastructure loans are rated by us.
+- " Unrated loan portfolio: The identified portfolio includes loans and bonds relating to 33 projects.
+The underlying bonds from a single project are rated by us.
+None of the underlying project and infrastructure loans are rated by us.
 We assigned a credit estimate to each of the loans in the portfolio.
-(See "Asset description" and "Asset analysis Additional asset analysis") - " High loan and sector concentration risk: The identified portfolio only includes loans relating to 26 projects, with a high exposure to a few projects and energy-related sectors such as power generation renewables and non-renewables, and oil and gas.
+(See "Asset description" and "Asset analysis Additional asset analysis") - " High project and sector concentration risk: The identified portfolio has a high exposure to a few projects and in energy-related sectors such as power generation renewables and non-renewables, and oil and gas.
+The exposure to the largest obligor group, linked operationally and through ownership, in the power generation renewables sector, comprises about 10.2% of the portfolio, greater than the subordination of the Class C and D notes.
 Certain projects also involve common off-takers or guarantors.
-Each of the three largest exposures have a notional amount balance greater than the subordination of Class C notes, thus a significant credit deterioration of one of these project would have a negative rating impact on the Class C notes.
-(See "Asset analysis Additional asset analysis") - " High loan participation exposure: The issuer acquired indirect loan exposure to about 27.5% of the identified portfolio by entering into participation agreements with several highly rated banks, instead of being a direct lender of record.
-(See "Asset analysis Additional asset analysis") - " High country risk: Of the identified portfolio, 16% portfolio exposure is to projects located in countries with speculative-grade foreign-currency country ceilings, although more than half of these projects benefit from external credit support in the form of guarantees or insurance policies.
-(See "Asset analysis - Additional asset analysis") - " Recovery period may be long: The recovery after a loan default may take several years because liquidity for defaulted project finance and infrastructure loans in these regions is uncertain and any workout may take a long time.
-(See "Asset analysis Additional asset analysis") - " Basis mismatch risk: The issuer is exposed to basis mismatch as all the rated notes are linked to SOFR, while 89% of the initial target portfolio is linked to Libor, and the remaining 11% is linked to SOFR.
-We considered this in our analysis.
-(See "Asset description")
+A significant credit deterioration of any of these projects would have a negative rating impact on the Class C notes.
+In our analysis, we considered several stress scenarios assuming default of the largest obligor group or higher asset correlation.
+(See "Asset analysis Additional asset analysis") - " High loan participation exposure: The issuer acquired indirect loan exposure to about 34.5% of the identified portfolio by entering into participation agreements with several highly rated banks, instead of being a direct lender of record.
+(See "Asset analysis - Additional asset analysis") - " High country risk: Of the identified portfolio, 21% portfolio exposure is to projects located in countries with speculative-grade foreign-currency country ceilings, although more than half of these projects benefit from external credit support in the form of guarantees or insurance policies.
+(See "Asset analysis Additional asset analysis")